Taibon Agordino

 Taibon Agordino is a comune (municipality) in the province of Belluno in the Italian region of Veneto, located about 100 km north of Venice and about 25 km northwest of Belluno.
 As of 31 December 2004, it had a population of 1,790 and an area of 90.4 km2.

 Many of the homes in Taibon have descended within families.
 It is common for younger generations to move out of the valley to a larger city for the purpose of building a career and subsequently return for retirement.
-Taibon was once populated by homesteaders who were self-sufficient, making their own dairy products, sausage, and polenta as their source of carbohydrates.
+Taibon was once populated by homesteaders who were self-sufficient, making dairy products, sausage, and polenta as their source of carbohydrates.
 Today these family homes are treasured because of the family history they represent, but also because they are adjacent to some of the best trekking, skiing, and road cycling in the world.

 Taibon Agordino borders the following municipalities: Agordo, Alleghe, Canale d'Agordo, Cencenighe Agordino, Gosaldo, San Tomaso Agordino, Tonadico, Voltago Agordino, Zoldo Alto.